-Big Data: field of study based on convergence of problems in: (1) irregular or heterogeneous data structures, their navigation, query, and datatyping; (2) computation parallelism and its management during deployment or execution; (3) descriptive data and self-inquiry about objects for real-time decision-making; and/or (4) presentation and aggregation of data that exceed visual limitations of a single page
+Big Data: field of study based on convergence of problems in: (1) irregular or heterogeneous data structures, their navigation, query, and datatyping; [variety] (2) computation parallelism and its management during deployment or execution; [the distribution across nodes paradigm – the big data engineering] (3) descriptive data and self-inquiry about objects for real-time decision-making; [velocity for the latter real-time, but we don’t have a concept for this for the first part which is metadata] and/or (4) presentation and aggregation of data that exceed visual limitations of a single page [I would move this into a visualization skills issue, which was not in our scope.
+There are some visualization modalities that are better than others in rendering data representations to a screen, but this is outside our scope.]

+We did not explore contributory metadata issues, nor have we fully explored the end-to-end time performance issues.
+Real-time analytics are quite different from batch historical analytics.
+This is on our list for our pattern discussions.

+The goal in our NIST group was to make a definition refer to one concept, not several.
+You’re describing the characteristics of the big data engineering technologies, and these are precisely the types of pattern-determining characteristics that we wanted to address next…what are the implications to the usual concepts of ACID, etc in the distributed node storage.
+How do specific implementations differ in these characteristics?

 Note 1: Big Data is not necessarily about a large amount of data because many of the concerns can be demonstrated with small (less than gigabyte) data sets.
 Big Data concerns typically arise in processing large amounts of data because the four main characteristics (irregularity, parallelism, real-time metadata, and/or presentation/visualization) are unavoidable in such large data sets.
+This is why we defined big data as when you couldn’t avoid distributing across nodes.

 Note 2: Computation parallelism issues concern the unit of processing (thread, statement, block, process, node, etc.), contention methods for shared access, and begin-suspend-resume-completion-termination processing.

+Important characteristics to contrast between implementations; again a good discussion we need to have for patterns.

 Note 3: Descriptive data is also known as metadata.
 Self-inquiry is known as reflection is some programming paradigms.

+We have had a lot of discussions about metadata, and we need more thought is to what aspects of metadata that have changed with big data, and which need to be discussed to complete the background needed to understand other big data concepts.

 Note 4: The visual limitations concern how much information a human can usefully process on a single display screen or sheet of paper.
 For example, the presentation of a connection graph of 500 nodes might require more than 20 rows and columns, along with the connections (relationships) among each of the pairs.
 Typically, this is too much for a human to comprehend in a useful way.
 Big Data presentation/visualization issues concern reformulating the information in a way that can be presented for convenient human consumption.

+Exploratory Visualization has big data issues in the amount of data you’re trying to view/understand, and as you say in the ways to describe the dimensionality.
+Some things like your example above can benefit from a link-node kind of display with context-shifting to change the display to the node that is “central”.
+In terms of dimensionality, it takes pretty special displays to show the 4-6th dimension, more than that is extremely difficult.

 I've pointed out the computational aspects of Big Data, including ...